-Wyndham Hotel Group buys Love Home Swap for $53M
+Wyndham buys Love Home Swap for $53M

 Notably, as part of the deal, co-founder and CEO Debbie Wosskow is stepping down from her role leading the company and moving to an advisory position for the next six months.
 Her brother Ben, who co-founded the company with her, will step up as CEO.

-Wosskow has been one of the more outspoken executives in the London tech community when it comes to advocating for a more diverse landscape of founders, and last year she and Anna Jones, the CEO of Hearst UK, formed AllBright a funding and education network geared at female entrepreneurs.
+Wosskow has been one of the more outspoken executives in the London tech community when it comes to advocating for a more diverse landscape of founders, and last year she and Anna Jones, the CEO of Hearst UK, formed AllBright a funding and education network geared to female entrepreneurs.
 Stepping away from the CEO role will give her more time to focus on that.

-The deal is not the first time that a large hotel chain has acquired a travel startup to move into the new wave of marketplaces.
+The deal is not the first time a large hotel chain has acquired a travel startup to move into the new wave of marketplaces.
 Last year, Accor Hotels paid $170 million to acquire OneFineStay, a would-be Airbnb competitor that focuses exclusively on high-end properties.

 Meanwhile, Expedia was reportedly rebuffed in its attempt to acquire Luxury Retreats (another company focused on high-end properties that eventually was snapped up by Airbnb).
 In the meantime, it and Priceline have been pumping up their inventory of vacation rentals in an attempt to compete with Airbnb.

 Love Home Swap is a logical acquisition for Wyndham’s RCI group.
-While the larger company is famous for hotel chains like Travelodge and Ramada.
-It also has long had a business in self-catered and family accommodation, and RCI specifically is focused on time-share rentals, but Wyndham and RCI have yet to move into the complementary area of private home rentals.
+The larger company is famous for hotel chains like Travelodge and Ramada, but also has long had a business in self-catered and family accommodation.
+RCI is mainly focused on time-share exchanges (swapping one timeshare interval for another), and Wyndham has been in the business of private home rentals since 2001, with 120,000 properties.
+But RCI had not really moved into the complementary area of private home swaps, which is what Love Home Swap will give them.

 “Since first pioneering the vacation exchange concept more than 40 years ago, RCI has continually found new ways to evolve and grow its own business while also propelling the exchange industry further,” said Gordon Gurnik, president of RCI.
 “Through this acquisition we expand the exchange options we offer travelers and strengthen our footprint in key growth markets across the globe.”

-The Love Home Swap deal is a far cry from the numbers that float around Airbnb, which is reportedly heading for an IPO, and has raised over $1 billion and is now valued at $31 billion.
+The Love Home Swap deal is a far cry from the numbers that float around Airbnb, which is reportedly heading for an IPO, and has raised more than $1 billion and is now valued at $31 billion.

-Nevertheless, it underscores a large swing in the hotel industry for the bigger and more established companies — be they large hotel chains, or the megaliths that control the vast amount of hotel bookings online.
+Nevertheless, it underscores a large swing in the hotel industry for the bigger and more established companies — be they large hotel chains or the megaliths that control the vast amount of hotel bookings online.
 They are all buying up and investing in some of the smaller upstarts to help position themselves for the next stage of competition.

 0